wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

     }
     ```

-1. As API Policy Enforcement does not support [GRPC](https://en.wikipedia.org/wiki/GRPC), if some of your nodes or locations/servers use GRPC, disable API Policy Enforcement for them as described below.
+1. As API Policy Enforcement does not support [gRPC](https://en.wikipedia.org/wiki/GRPC), if some of your nodes or locations/servers use gRPC, disable API Policy Enforcement for them as described below.

 **Disabling**

 In some cases that may be necessary to disable the API Policy Enforcement functionality for some parts of your API.
 This can be done:

-* For NGINX [package deployments](../installation/supported-deployment-options.md#packages) including ones via [All-in-One Installer](../installation/nginx/all-in-one.md), for any `server` section where Wallarm module is used by means of the [`wallarm_enable_apifw`](../admin-en/configure-parameters-en.md#wallarm_enable_apifw) NGINX directive set to `off`.
+* For NGINX [package deployments](../installation/supported-deployment-options.md#packages) including ones via [all-in-one installer](../installation/nginx/all-in-one.md), for any `server` section where API Policy Enforcement is used by means of the [`wallarm_enable_apifw`](../admin-en/configure-parameters-en.md#wallarm_enable_apifw) NGINX directive set to `off`.
 * For NGINX-based Docker image, by means of the `WALLARM_APIFW_ENABLE` [environment variable](../admin-en/installation-docker-en.md#run-the-container-passing-the-environment-variables) set to `false`.
 * For NGINX Ingress Controller, by means of the [`controller.wallarm.apifirewall`](../admin-en/configure-kubernetes-en.md#controllerwallarmapifirewall) values group with `enable` set to `false`.